jtophilip/bindingtutor/doc/HowTo.rst

 parameter input boxes to appear.

 Enter the parameters for the curves you wish to compare in the two columns.
 The curves are independent of each other.
-An exmaple of two curves to be compared is below.
+An example of two curves to be compared is below.

 .. image:: $(IMAGES)/howto-enter2